7 UK Music Booking Agencies & Platforms for Emerging Artists (2026)Seven platforms, three business models, one working musician’s read

 Strengths: The only platform where all four user types (artists, venues, agents, promoters) have equal access.
 Automatic contracts on every booking.
 Secure payments via Stripe — no cash, no chasing.
 Fees visible upfront.
 Search with filters for genre, location, budget, date, capacity.
 Built by a working musician who’s lived the problem for 16 years.

 Weaknesses: Early stage.
-Smaller catalogue than GigPig or Encore — we’re building the network now.
+Smaller catalogue than the agencies and incumbent marketplaces — no contest there.
 One-person operation, which means development is fast but support is limited.
 No mobile app yet (web only).
 Unproven at scale.
+If you need a vetted function band for a wedding next month, Encore or Alive will deliver faster — they have the rosters and the QA process this doesn’t yet.

 I’d rather be honest about where we are than pretend we’re something we’re not.
 We’re new, we’re small, and we’re building in public.
 What we do have is the right architecture — proper contracts, secure payments, and equal access for everyone.

-The live music industry at grassroots level is about 10 years behind every other marketplace.
-Uber solved transport.
-Airbnb solved accommodation.
-Deliveroo solved food delivery.
-Live music is still running on Facebook messages and handshake deals.
+The live music industry at grassroots level is roughly a decade behind every other marketplace.
+Uber solved transport, Airbnb solved accommodation, Deliveroo solved food delivery — live music is still running on Facebook messages and handshake deals at the bottom of the funnel.

-Some of the platforms above are heading in this direction.
-Some are still fundamentally agencies or directories wearing marketplace clothing.
-The ones that will win long-term are the ones that solve the trust problem: contracts, payments, and reviews.
+The platforms that will win long-term are the ones that solve the trust problem: contracts, payments, and reviews.
 Everything else is just a listing.

 Which Platform Should You Use?